algo74/MLCourse/HW3/README.md

 I used more aggressive data augmentation (than in the notebook shown in the class) and dropouts for fully connected network to get better results.

-Also I used preprocess_input from keras.applications.vgg19 in the ImageDataGenerator.
+Also I used `preprocess_input` from `keras.applications.vgg19` in the `ImageDataGenerator`.
 It improved accuracy considerably.

 Having a more complicated "head" seemed to be unjustified given just one binary classifier and the tendency of overfitting.
 I tried to add another convolutional layer, but it did not do any good.